MuxZeroNet/Third-Party-Files/README.md

 ## News
 **Apr 7, 2017.** A majority of outdated libraries are being replaced with up-to-date libraries.
 In addition, the ZeroNet developer plans to remove the unmaintained BitcoinEEC library from the source code.
 Users and packagers should update ZeroNet.

 **Apr 8, 2017.** ZeroNet on Windows now uses OpenDEC compiled OpenSSL binaries.
 The old PySocks library is used in ZeroNet source code due to compatibility issues.
+[Help us investigate it.](https://github.com/HelloZeroNet/ZeroNet/issues/893)

 ## Included in ZeroNet
 As of **April 8, 2017**, these libraries are included in `ZeroNet/src/lib/`.